Skip to main content

 Original

 Calls super implementation if available (default implementation for interface).
 Otherwise, it fails.
-Useful for mocking types highly dependant on default behaviour.
+Useful for mocking types highly dependant on default behavior.

 import dev.mokkery.MockMode.original